The parking rules and regulations at Washington University in St. Louis are enforced at all times, including periods when classes are not in session.

 Parking Permit Rules

-Permits are only valid when issued by Parking & Transportation Services.
+- Permits are valid only when issued through Parking & Transportation Services.

-Due to limited parking on campus, permit holders may have only one vehicle on campus and occupy only one space at a time.
-Commuters who use additional vehicles must register all vehicles with Parking & Transportation Services, and can then move the valid permit between the registered vehicles.
+- Permit ownership is nontransferable.
+Because parking on campus is limited, permit holders may have only one vehicle on campus and occupy only one space at a time.
+Commuters who use additional vehicles must register all vehicles with Parking Services and can then move the valid permit between the registered vehicles.

 Violations Eligible for Vehicle Towing

-Some violations to parking regulations could result, in addition to a citation, in the vehicle being towed from campus without prior notice.
+The following are violations to parking regulations that, in addition to a citation, could also result in the vehicle being towed from campus with no prior notice:

-- Vehicles not parked between two white lines, including unmarked curbs on campus.
+- Vehicle not correctly parked between two white lines, including unmarked curbs on campus.

-- Vehicles parked in areas not specifically designated for parking.
+- Vehicle is parked in an area not specifically designated for parking.

-Only those with state-issued disabled plates or placards and a paid Washington University permit or pass may use the disabled spaces on campus.
-Permit holders needing disabled parking should register with Parking & Transportation Services.
+- Only those with state-issued disabled plates or placards and a paid Washington University permit or pass may use accessible spaces.

-- Vehicles displaying a lost, stolen, invalid or fraudulent annual or short-term pass.
+- Vehicle is displaying a lost, stolen, invalid, altered, and/or fraudulent annual permit or short-term pass.

-In addition to the $500 fine for displaying a lost, stolen, invalid or fraudulent annual, monthly or daily permit, the car will be towed at the owner’s expense.
-The violator could also have his/her parking privileges revoked, and the owner may be referred for criminal prosecution.
+In addition to a fine of up to $1,000 for displaying a lost, stolen, invalid, altered, and/or fraudulent annual permit or short-term pass, the car will be towed at the owner’s expense, the violator could have his/her parking privileges revoked, and the owner may be referred for criminal prosecution.